bizzlechizzle/visual-buffet/sme/ram-plus-image-tagging.md

 ### Visual Buffet Integration

-In the visual-buffet project, RAM++ is implemented as a plugin:
+In the visual-buffet project, RAM++ is implemented as a plugin with full confidence score support:

 ```python
 from visual_buffet.plugins import RamPlusPlugin